eaasi/user-handbook/source/overview/demo.rst

 below).

 .. note::
-  EaaSI demo Docker deployments use the "Legacy UI" interface.
-Use the :ref:`legacy_ui` section of this Handbook for instructions for using your portable EaaSI Docker deployment!
+  EaaSI demo Docker deployments use the "Demo Client" interface.
+Use the :ref:`demo_client` section of this Handbook for instructions for using your portable EaaSI Docker deployment!

 **1.** Download and unpack ``EaaSI_Demo_v1_Lite.tar.gz`` from https://s3.wasabisys.com/EaaSIDemonstrators/EaaSI_Demo_v1_Lite.tar.gz.